rj-oidc/e2e-action-workflows/workshops/workshop-1/2_repo-project-management.md

 Following is the yaml for the above steps. 💡 This workflow will get trigerred whenever a new issue is closed.
 [yaml](/workshops/workflows/issue-closed.yml)
 2. Copy this and paste in `issue-closed.yml` file.
+3. This workflow adds automation which we will see through the workshop.

 Now we will close the design issue.
 This will create a two new issues and add a comment in feature issue.